mbrunkeECH/coates-weather/README.md

 </ol>

 <h3>Notes</h3>
 <h4>A note on state management:</h4><p> I could have used the the react context or something like redux toolkit but there really is no need for this app as it sits right now.
-It would be worth considering if more features were being planned however.</p>
+It would be a consideration before more features were implemented: future use is actually part of the reason I did not add it in.
+For example, if we were to hit another api to get some information on tide times and a bunch of stateful components adding to the current ones, something like React Context would become a burdon when compared to Redux Toolkit. </p>

 <h4>The styling within the stat componenent explained:</h4>
 <p>At first <code>style={{ '--color': color, '--bg': bgColor }}</code> can seem a little confusing but it is a simple way to pass styling info through props and apply them as a css variable.
 (That and no one wants to write actual css inline)</p>